kellymore/earthly-writing-assignment/readcsv.md

 ## Possible Delimiters Issues

-The majority of `csv` files are separated by commas, however, there are some that are separated by other characters like colons for example, which can output strange results in Python.
+The majority of `csv` files are separated by commas, however, there are some that are separated by other characters, like colons for example, which can output strange results in Python.

+### Solutioning for Delimiters Using the CSV Library

-To solution for this using the `csv` library, simply pass in the `delimiter= ':'` argument in the `reader()` method like so:
+To solution for delimiter issues using the `csv` library, simply pass in the `delimiter= ':'` argument in the `reader()` method like so:

 ```python